MelSumner/a11y-automation/README.md

 This app is a work in progress; improvements and collaboration are welcome.

 The app aims to track a few things:
-- potential violations; that is, specific ways an app could fail digital accessibility success criteria (called `details` in this app)
+- potential violations; that is, specific ways an app could fail digital accessibility success criteria (called `violations` in this app)
-- automated linting methods available for each detail
+- automated linting methods available for each violation
-- automated testing methods available for each detail
+- automated testing methods available for each violation
 - manual testing methods, if they are required

 **This is an Ember app**, which  means you'll need to have Ember installed (`npm install -g ember-cli`) to contribute.
 Contributions are welcome, and come in many different flavors: